dthomsen116/dthomsen116/README.md

 </div>

 My name is David Thomsen and I am a rising senior at Champlain College.
-My most recent project has been reworking my github to be more put together, so aplogies if there are some slight bumps while I am working on it.
+My most recent project is my Capstone Project found [HERE](https://github.com/dthomsen116/AccessibilityAutomation).
+I am working towards my Degree in Computer Networking and Cybersecurity.
+I enjoy working on projects as well as learning new things in order to add to my repetoire.
 <br>

 ## Personal projects I am looking forward to include: